Last Updated on

 Even if you’ve never missed a payment, your SSS benefit claim or loan application may get rejected for not meeting the number of required posted contributions.

-Checking your posted contributions regularly also lets you know if your employer or anyone who pays on your behalf actually remit to the SSS.
+Checking your posted contributions regularly also lets you know if your employer or anyone who pays on your behalf actually remits to the SSS.

-Here are the different ways to verify your posted SSS contributions:
+This article presents different ways to check and verify your posted SSS contributions.

 Table of Contents